areski/cdr-pusher/README.md

     # switch_ip: leave this empty to default to your external IP (accepted value: ""|"your IP")
     switch_ip: ""

     # fake_cdr will populate the SQLite database with fake CDRs for test purpose (accepted value: "yes|no")
-  fake_cdr: "yes"
+    fake_cdr: "no"

+    # fake_amount_cdr is the amount of CDRs to generate into the SQLite database for test purpose (value: 1-1000)
+    # this amount of CDRs will be created every second
+    fake_amount_cdr: 1000

 ## Deployment